dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 One such invalid reason for delayed creation is when services require runtime data during construction.
 Application components should not require runtime data during initialization.
 This is a code smell and this is something I [discussed before](/steven/p/runtime-data).

 Another *invalid* reason for delaying creation is when components require heavy initialization.
-Heavy initialization, however, is an implementation detail.
+Whether a component requires heavy initialization or not should be an implementation detail.
 Introducing a factory because some component is costly to create means the implementation detail is *leaking* into the consumer, and doing so violates the DIP.
 Introducing a factory to delay the creation of an existing component, leads to needless refactoring of the application.
 This is a violation of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), which states that you must be able to make changes without having to do [shotgun surgery](https://en.wikipedia.org/wiki/Shotgun_surgery).

-You could avoid sweeping changes by injecting factories for all your service up front.
+You _could_ avoid sweeping changes by injecting factories for all your service up front.
 Although this would work, doing so would obviously be madness.
 It would make the application very hard to maintain and test.
-Other developers will hate you for doing this and they are right, because implementation details should not leak through abstractions.
+Other developers will hate you for doing this and they are right, because—again—implementation details should not leak through abstractions.

 Instead you should wrap the component with a proxy class that is able to delay the creation, as you’ve seen previously:

-{{< highlight csharp >}}
+{{< highlightEx csharp >}}
-// Part of your Composition Root. sealed class LazyServiceProxy : IService
+sealed class LazyServiceProxy : IService //{{annotate}}Part of your Composition Root.{{/annotate}}
 {
     private readonly Lazy<IService> lazyService;

     public void DoSomething() => this.lazyService.Value.DoSomething();
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

 An even more compelling argument against creating a factory for expensive components is that those components shouldn’t exist in the first place.
 Constructors of your components should do nothing more than storing the incoming dependencies.
 In other words, [injection constructors should be simple and fast](https://blog.ploeh.dk/2011/03/03/InjectionConstructorsshouldbesimple/).
 This diminishes the need for delayed creation.

-Sometimes, however, you are dealing with third-party components that require heavy initialization.
-You obviously can’t change those components, but at the same time, application code should not depend on third-party components *nor their abstractions* directly.
-Doing so is, again, a violation of the DIP, because those third-party components/abstractions are not defined by your application.
+But sometimes, unfortunately, you are dealing with third-party components that require heavy initialization.
+You can’t change those third-party components, but at the same time, application code should not depend on third-party components *nor their abstractions* directly.
+Doing so is, again, a violation of the DIP, because those third-party components/abstractions are not defined by _your_ application.

 You should, instead, define application-specific abstractions that hide the existence of these components from the application.
 To connect your application to a third-party component, an adapter should be created as part of your Composition Root.
 That adapter than forwards or translates calls from the abstraction to the third-party component.
 With this practice it becomes trivial to solve the problem of such expensive third-party component—refactoring to deal with heavy initialization is then simply a matter of changing the adapter and you’re done.
 Again, no application code needs to be harmed.